 - pSEO Variation 2: “CRM Software for Roofing Contractors (Focusing on Mobile Invoicing).”

-The core framework might be similar, but the data, the exact pain points, and the real-world examples must be 100% unique to that specific variation.
+The core framework might be similar, but the data, the exact pain points, and the real-world examples must be 100% unique.

-I didn’t use expensive enterprise software, complex APIs, or Zapier webhooks to build this.
-I brute-forced it manually using sweat equity.
-Here is the exact workflow:
+I didn’t use expensive enterprise software or complex APIs.
+I brute-forced it manually using sweat equity:

-- The Matrix: I gave Claude my 5 Pillar Keywords and asked it to map out 50 highly specific micro-niches or long-tail questions related to them.
+- The Matrix: I gave Claude my 5 Pillar Keywords and asked it to map out 50 highly specific micro-niches or long-tail questions.

 - The Manual Prompting: I built a “Master Prompt Template.”
-Every single day, I would go down my spreadsheet row by row.
-I would manually plug the Specific Audience, Pain Point, and Case Study into my Master Prompt, and feed it into Gemini or Claude.
+Every day, I went down my spreadsheet row by row, plugged the variables in, and fed it to Gemini.

-- The Deployment: I manually copied the AI’s output, pasted it into my code editor, and used cursor to build rich formatting pages and hit publish.
+- The Deployment: I manually copied the AI’s output, pasted it into my code editor, used Cursor to build rich formatting, and hit publish.

-Because these pages were hyper-specific and contained unique “Information Gain” for each audience, they bypassed Google’s spam filters and started ranking in the top 10 for medium-volume terms within weeks.
+Because these pages were hyper-specific and contained unique “Information Gain,” they bypassed Google’s spam filters and ranked top 10 for medium-volume terms within weeks.
+When someone asked Perplexity a specific question, my targeted page matched the exact context of the prompt, winning the citation.

-The Spiderweb – Interlinking is the Real Secret
+The Spiderweb: Semantic Interlinking is the Real Secret

 This was the absolute secret to my success.
-I didn’t just publish content, I built an interconnected net.
+I didn’t just publish content; I built an interconnected semantic net.

 How the Spiderweb Works (For Google and AI)

-When a Googlebot hits your site, it lands on an article.
-When it reaches the bottom, if there are no contextual links to your other pages, the bot leaves.
-But if Article A links to Article B, the bot follows it, passing “link juice” and accelerating your indexing.
+When Googlebot hits your site, it lands on an article.
+If there are no contextual links to your other pages, the bot leaves.
+But if Article A links to Article B, the bot follows it, passing “link juice” and accelerating indexing.

 For AI Answer Engines, internal links act as a Semantic Knowledge Graph.
 It proves to the LLM that your site is a comprehensive encyclopedia on the topic, not just a random collection of posts.